 Specifically, we are aware of three U.S. patents owned by Ono Pharmaceutical Co., or Ono, and licensed to Bristol-Myers Squibb Co., or BMS, that are relevant to our BGB-A317 drug candidate.
 These patents are expected to expire in 2023, 2023 and 2024, respectively.
-In patent infringement actions filed in Delaware Federal District court, BMS and Ono are alleging that Merck & Co.'s KEYTRUDA product, a humanized anti-PD-1 antibody is infringing these U.S. patents.
-Although Merck has challenged the validity of these patents, the litigation is at an early stage and the outcome is uncertain.
-Merck also filed an opposition proceeding challenging a corresponding European patent at the European Patent Office, or EPO.
-The EPO's Opposition Division disagreed with Merck's arguments and maintained the European patent in the form in which it was granted.
-Merck has appealed the decision.
-If the validity of the relevant claims in these U.S. patents is upheld and our BGB-A317 drug candidate is approved for sale in the United States before the expiration of these patents, then we will need a license from BMS in order to commercialize our BGB-A317 drug candidate in the United States prior to their expiration.
-In addition, depending upon circumstances, we may need a license for jurisdictions outside the United States where we wish to commercialize BGB-A317 before the expiration of a corresponding patent covering BGB-A317.
-There can be no assurance that we will be able to obtain such a license, which could materially and adversely affect our business.
+In addition, we are aware of two other U.S. patents that cover antibodies containing certain stabilizing mutations that are relevant to our BGB-A317 drug candidate.
+These patents are expected to expire in 2026 and 2029 in the United States.
+Although we believe that the claims of these various patents would likely be held invalid, we cannot provide any assurances that a court or an administrative agency would agree with our assessment.
+If the validity of the relevant claims of these various patents is upheld upon a validity challenge, and BGB-A317 is approved for sale in the United States before the expiration of these various patents, then we will need licenses to commercialize BGB-A317 in the United States before the expiration of these patents.
+In addition, depending upon the circumstances, we may need licenses for jurisdictions outside the United States where we wish to commercialize BGB-A317 before the expiration of corresponding patents covering BGB-A317.
+Although Merck & Co. was able to obtain a non-exclusive license for its KETRUDA product from BMS and Ono in January 2017 as part of a settlement of a patent dispute between the parties, we can provide no assurance that we will be able to obtain such a license or other licenses on commercially reasonable terms or at all, which could materially and adversely affect our business.

 In addition, we are aware of a U.S. patent owned by Pharmacyclics, Inc., which was acquired by AbbVie, Inc., with certain claims directed to a complex of an irreversible BTK inhibitor having a covalent bond to a cysteine residue of a BTK.
 This patent is expected to expire in 2027.
-Although we believe that the claims of the patent relevant to our BGB-3111 drug candidate would likely be held invalid, we cannot provide any assurances that a court or an administrative agency would agree with our assessment.
+Although we believe that the claims of the patent relevant to our

+BGB-3111 drug candidate would likely be held invalid, we cannot provide any assurances that a court or an administrative agency would agree with our assessment.
 If the validity of the relevant claims in question is upheld upon a validity challenge, and BGB-3111 is approved for sale in the United States before the expiration of the U.S. patent, then we would need a license in order to commercialize BGB-3111 in the United States.
-In addition, depending upon circumstances, we may need a license for jurisdictions outside the United States where we wish to commercialize BGB-3111 before the expiration of a corresponding patent covering BGB-3111.
+In addition, depending upon the circumstances, we may need a license for jurisdictions outside the United States where we wish to commercialize BGB-3111 before the expiration of a corresponding patent covering BGB-3111.
 However such a license may not be available on commercially reasonable terms or at all, which could materially and adversely affect our business.